microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 where

+* rmajor = Major version number of the project release, base-10, no leading zeros (e.g. "1" for WindowsAppSDK 1.2)
+* rminor  = Minor version number of the project release, base-10, no leading zeros (e.g. "2" for WindowsAppSDK 1.2)
 * major = Major version number of the release, base-10, no leading zeros
 * minor  = Minor version number of the release, base-10, no leading zeros
 * build = Build version number, base-10, no leading zeros